These Arun district planning applications were submitted last week

 Bersted

-BE/7/22/HH: Dove Cottage, 76 North Bersted Street.
-Erection of single storey rear conservatory.
-This application may affect the character and appearance of the North Bersted Conservation Area and affect the setting of a listed building.
+BE/5/22/HH: 2 Old Moat Close.
+Retention of a rear orangery.
+This application may affect the character and appearance of the Shripney Conservation Area.

-BE/8/22/L: Dove Cottage, 76 North Bersted Street.
-Listed building consent for the erection of single storey rear conservatory.

 Bognor Regis

-LU/30/22/PL: 32 & 33 Mariners Quay, River Road.
-Extension of first floor rear balconies at 32 & 33 Mariners Quay (resubmission of LU/349/20/HH).
-This application affects the character & appearance of the Littlehampton, River Road Conservation Area and is in CIL Zone 4 (Zero Rated) as other development.

-LU/3/22/CLE: 46a & 47 & Land north of Clifton Road.
-Lawful Development Certificate for the existing planning permission LU/287/17/PL ‘Demolition of existing buildings, change of use of & erection of 1 No. building incorporate office (B1) at ground floor & 8 No. dwellings at first and second floor.’ has been implemented and is extant.

-LU/5/22/PL: 37 Griffin Crescent.
-Change of use from a single dwelling into two flats and rear two storey extension and rear dormer.
-This application is in CIL Zone 2 (Zero Rated) as flats.
+FG/22/22/PL: 4 The Pantiles, Ferringham Lane.
+Change of use of top two floors from treatment rooms to 1 No 1 bed flat and 1 No 2 bed flat.
+This application is in CIL Zone 4 (Zero Rated) as flats.

 Middleton